YahooArchive/mojito/docs/dev_guide/code_exs/global_assets.rst

 ``/static/global_assets/assets/sadwalrus.jpeg``

-In the view template, the application-level assets above can be referred to using the static URLs as seen here.
+In the template, the application-level assets above can be referred to using the static URLs as seen here.

 .. code-block:: html